Seven Sport: Cricket

+Seven Network broadcast the 2023 ICC World Test Championship Final as part of the deal with the ICC.
+IN 2025, Seven secured the right to broadcast the 2025 Australian Test tour of Sri Lanka.

 Rugby League

 In 2016, the Seven Network won the broadcasting rights deal to be the main broadcaster of the 2017 Rugby League World Cup in Australia, beating the other regular rugby league broadcasting channels of Fox League and the Nine Network to secure the deal.

+In October 2025, it was announced Seven had secured the 2026 Rugby League World Cup and re-establish itself as the home of global rugby league action, uniting fans from across the nation.
+Rugby League will make its comeback to the Seven Network for the first time since 2017, with the broadcaster securing exclusive Australian rights to air the Rugby League World Cup 2026 (RLWC2026) live and free on Seven and 7plus Sport.

 Theme

 Seven Sport has used "Fanfare for the Common Man" by Emerson, Lake & Palmer as its theme since 1989.
 During the 1980s and early 1990s, Seven used the music piece for Sporting events such as: AFL, Australian Open and Australian Touring Car Championship.
 Up until 2011, an abridged version of the opening fanfare was used.
-The music piece returned for introductions of the networks sporting coverage since 2018 AFL Grand Final with a version of the Fanfare for the Common Man being used for all sporting coverage including AFL, Cricket and Horse Racing.
+The music piece returned for introductions of the networks sporting coverage since 2018 AFL Grand Final with a version of the Fanfare for the Common Man being used for all sporting coverage including AFL, Cricket, Horse Racing and Motorsport.

 Events

 Seven Sport holds broadcast rights to the following events: